The Clayhanger Family: Clayhanger (1910)

 This coming-of-age story set in the Midlands of Victorian England follows Edwin Clayhanger as he leaves school, takes over the family business and falls in love.
 Edwin Clayhanger's father, Darius, has risen from an extremely poor background, which Bennett repeatedly returns to, to become a prominent printer in Bursley, one of Bennett's "Five Towns" – his fictionalised version of the six towns of the Staffordshire Potteries.
 Edwin is not aware of his father's history and takes his family's affluence for granted.
 He allows his ambition to become an architect to be overruled by his father and instead becomes an office junior in his father's business.
 He sees through the many hypocrisies of Victorian England, but he does not confront them or become his own man until after his father's final illness and death.
 Then he reopens his relationship with the impoverished but exotic Hilda Lessways.

 Hilda Lessways (1911)

 The second novel in the series parallels Edwin Clayhanger's story from the point of view of his eventual wife, Hilda, telling the story of her coming of age, her working experiences as a shorthand clerk and as a keeper of lodging houses in London and Brighton, her relationship with George Cannon, which ends in her disastrous bigamous marriage and pregnancy, and her reconciliation with Edwin Clayhanger.
 Bennett includes some scenes from the first book retold from Hilda's perspective.
+Writing for The Smart Set, H. L. Mencken speculated that this device of retelling the same events through another character's eyes "so far as I know, is original with Mr. Bennett.
+The world is filled with sequels, but such a parallel sequel is a novelty."